 In addition to remaining in good disciplinary standing with the College, honors students are expected to complete at least 30 credits of coursework each academic year and maintain a cumulative GPA of 3.50 or higher.
 Those with cumulative GPAs between 3.00 and 3.49 are considered to be on a probationary status, while those earning below a 3.00 or receiving a grade below a C- in any course are automatically removed from the honors program.

-B. Process: The deadline for high school students to apply to the program is May 1st.
-A committee consisting of the director of the honors program and two faculty members teaching in the program will evaluate candidates.
+Process: The deadline for incoming students to apply to the program is May 15th.
+A committee consisting of the director of the honors program and two faculty members teaching in the program will evaluate the candidates.
 Emphasis will be placed on identifying students who are independent thinkers willing to take academic risks.
-Approximately 30 freshman honors students are invited to join the program each fall.
-Students with test scores and/or a class rank below the standards outlined above may be admitted if they demonstrate unusual promise.
-First-year Elmira college students who demonstrate superior academic ability may apply by December 12th for admission to the program after completing one term of study at Elmira College or by June 30th, following completion of Term III of their freshman year.
+Students with a GPA below the standard outlined above may be admitted if they demonstrate unusual promise.
+First-year Elmira college students who demonstrate superior academic ability may apply by December 21st for admission to the program after completing one term of study at Elmira College.
 Transfer students are ineligible to apply.

 All interested students must be accepted for admission to the College and must submit an honors program application and a reference letter from a classroom instructor who is familiar with their academic work.
 Admission to the program is highly competitive.